tonybaldwin/tcltext/README.md

-cd to the dir where you've downloaded and extracted the tarball and do tar -xf tcltext2.3.tar.gz su or sudo
+cd to the dir where you've downloaded and extracted the tarball and do
-./install.sh
+`tar -xf tcltext2.3.tar.gz`

+or just clone the git repo, and cd to that dir.
+Either way, do:

+`./install.sh`

 This should move all relevant scripts to
 $HOME/bin, and properly change permissions,